acoustep/mitchs.pw/source/read/2015-11-02-handling-slug-urls-in-ember-and-phoenix.html.markdown

 mix phoenix.server
 ```

 Before you continue to the Ember section make sure you have some data in the database!
+For this example I've used a lorem ipsum generator and [Fill Murray](http://www.fillmurray.com/) for the preview column.

 ## Ember